-You can connect original USB 1.1 devices and high-speed USB 2.0 devices to the USB 2.0 ports on the side of your computer.
+You can connect USB 1.1 devices and high-speed USB 2.0 devices to the USB 2.0 ports on the back of your computer.
 USB 1.1 devices won't take advantage of the USB 2.0 higher transfer rate.

-Likewise, you can connect USB 2.0 devices to the USB 1.1 ports on your keyboard, but they will operate at significantly slower speeds.
+Likewise, you can connect USB 2.0 devices to the USB 1.1 ports on your keyboard, but they may operate at slower speeds.

 Note: Apple has already included software to work with many USB devices.
-When you connect a USB device, if your eMac cannot find the correct software, you can install the software that came with the device or check the device manufacturer's website for the latest software.
+When you connect a USB device, if your iMac G5 cannot find the correct software, you can install the software that came with the device or check the device manufacturer's website for the latest software.